goetzrobin/spartan/README.md

 ```

 Perfect!
-You should be connect to your local Supabase Postgres instance now!
+You should be able to connect to your local Supabase Postgres instance now!

-#### Also important: Stop at Database Migrations
+#### Important: Stop at Database Migrations

 You can stop the guide when you get to "Database Migrations".
 We will take care of this in the next step!

 ### Initializing the DB

 Now that we have successfully set up our DB we need to set up our database schema.
-Primsa makes this a breeeze!!
+Primsa makes this super easy!!

 - We can push the schema defined in our `schema.prisma` file to our DB running